On an extremization problem concerning Fourier coefficients: Introduction

 The exponents $q=2$ and $q=\infty$ are exceptional, in that all sets of given measure yield a common value for the ratio.
 For $q=2$ this is Plancherel's Theorem, while for $q=1$ there is the relation $\norm{\widehat{\one_E}}_\infty = \widehat{\one_E}(0)=|E|$.

 Exponents $q\in\set{4,6,8,\dots}$ are known to be exceptional in other respects.
 For instance, the optimal constant in the Hausdorff-Young inequality was found first by Babenko \cite{babenko} for these exponents.
-More directly relevant to our topic is the primordial observation that for $q\in\{4,6,8,\dots\}$, the Fourier transform can be eliminated from the discussion via the identity
+More directly relevant to our topic is the link between the Fourier transform and convolution, whereby the Fourier transform can be eliminated from the discussion for $q\in\{4,6,8,\dots\}$ via the identity

 where $*$ denotes convolution of functions and there are $q/2$ factors $\one_E$ in the convolution.
 No similar elimination of the Fourier transform is available for any other exponent in $(2,\infty)$.